-MapaMap 5 Short-term average annual mean temperature in the (2011 - 2040)
+Map 5 Short-term average annual mean temperature (2011 - 2040)

-MapaMap 6: Long-term average annual mean temperature in the (2041 - 2070).
+Map 6: Long-term average annual mean temperature (2041 - 2070).

-In this context, in Costa Rica, in 2019, the Agricultural Value Added (VAA) reached an amount of 1,410,676 million colonescolons, while in 2020, the agricultural sector ranked second as a generator of employment, with a 12.8% share within the total employed population (of whom about 12.5% are female).
+In this context, in Costa Rica, in 2019, the Agricultural Value Added (VAA) reached an amount of 1,410,676 million colons, while in 2020, the agricultural sector ranked second as a generator of employment, with a 12.8% share within the total employed population (of whom about 12.5% are female).
 It employed on average 270 673 people, with an annual growth of 2.0%.
 This growth presented the highest variation rate in the employed population of the three sectors of the national economy (primary, secondary, and commerce and services).
-By administrative regions, the Central region has the largest number of people employed in the agricultural sector with a 35.4% share, followed by the Huetar Norte region with 20.8%, while the Central Pacific region accounts for only 4.1% of the total employed population of the 45 to 59 age group and 16.4 % in the 60 and over age group.
-Hence, 47.7 % of those employed in the sector are between 45 and over; while 12.7% of the employed population is between 15 and 24 years old, showing the necessity to continue with the efforts to incorporate young people in agricultural activities (SEPSA, 2020).
+By administrative regions, the Central region has the largest number of people employed in the agricultural sector with a 35.4% share, followed by the Huetar Norte region with 20.8%, while the Central Pacific region accounts for only 4.1% of the total employed population of the agricultural sector.
+By age group of the employed population in the agricultural sector, 31.3% is part of the 45 to 59 age group and 16.4% in the 60 and over age group.
+Hence, 47.7% of those employed in the sector are between 45 and over; while 12.7% of the employed population is between 15 and 24 years old, showing the necessity to continue with the efforts to incorporate young people in agricultural activities (SEPSA, 2020).

 From 1988 to 2018, Costa Rica's agricultural sector experienced an estimated USD 590 million in losses due to extreme floods and droughts, representing 18% of the total economic losses across all sectors of the economy from climatic events during that time period.
-Moreover, in 2020, a contraction of 0.9% of the VAA occurred due to the effects of the pandemic, the reduction of external demand, and lower exportable supply of pineapple and other agricultural products affected by hurricanes Eta and lota.
-In 2018 and 2019 the banana sector was the main sector affected by the El Niño-Southern Oscillation (ENSO), climate phenomena which caused alteration of rainfall distribution, cold fronts and floods that reduced the exportable supply by up to 5% with respect to 2017.
+Moreover, in 2020, a contraction of 0.9% of the VAA occurred due to the effects of the pandemic, the reduction of external demand, and lower exportable supply of pineapple and other agricultural products affected by hurricanes Eta and Iota.
+In 2018 and 2019 the banana sector was the main sector affected by the ENSO, climate phenomena which caused alteration of rainfall distribution, cold fronts and floods that reduced the exportable supply by up to 5% with respect to 2017.
 Rising temperatures along with shifting rainfall conditions have also led to the multiplication of pests and diseases.
 Climate change-induced losses in agricultural production are projected to reduce agriculture's contribution to Gross domestic product (GDP) by between 8% and 12% by 2100, relative to 2007 (MIDEPLAN, 2019).
 Added to rising competition for resources, such as water, and the large-scale degradation of land and water resources, these effects will significantly impact famers and, at a larger scale, the Costa Rican economy.